0BananaBig0/from_gcc_to_cpp/Gcc.md

 ###### How It Works in **Windows**

-1. Linking with **Import Libraries**: When compiling the application, the developer links against the DLL's import library, which provides necessary metadata for the linker.
+1. Linking with **import libraries**: When compiling the application, the developer links against the DLL's import library, which provides necessary metadata for the linker.
-2. Creating the Executable: The resulting executable contains references to the required DLLs but does not embed their code, reducing the executable's size.
+2. Creating the executable: The resulting executable contains references to the required DLLs but does not embed their code, reducing the executable's size.
 3. Loading the DLLs: Upon execution, the Windows loader reads the executable's headers to identify the required DLLs and loads them into memory.
-4. Resolving Symbols: The loader resolves function calls to the appropriate addresses in the loaded DLLs, ensuring that the application can access the necessary functions and variables.
+4. Resolving symbols: The loader resolves function calls to the appropriate addresses in the loaded DLLs, ensuring that the application can access the necessary functions and variables.
 5. Execution: Control is then passed to the application's entry point, allowing it to call functions from the linked DLLs, enabling shared access to the library's functionality.

 ###### How It Works in **Linux**

-1. Linking with **Shared Libraries**: When compiling the application, the developer specifies shared libraries using flags (e.g., `-l` for linking) in the compilation command, allowing the linker to record these dependencies in the executable.
+1. Linking with **shared libraries**: When compiling the application, the developer specifies shared libraries using flags (e.g., `-l` for linking) in the compilation command, allowing the linker to record these dependencies in the executable.
-2. Creating the Executable: The resulting executable contains references to the shared libraries but does not include their code.
+2. Creating the executable: The resulting executable contains references to the shared libraries but does not include their code.
 This reduces the executable's size and enables shared access to the libraries.
-3. Loading the Libraries: Upon execution, the dynamic linker/loader (typically ld.so or ld-linux.so)
+3. Loading the libraries: Upon execution, the dynamic linker/loader (typically ld.so or ld-linux.so)
    reads the executable's metadata to identify the required shared libraries and loads them into memory.
-4. Resolving Symbols: The linker resolves the function calls and variable references to the appropriate addresses in the loaded shared libraries, allowing the executable to use their functionality.
+4. Resolving symbols: The linker resolves the function calls and variable references to the appropriate addresses in the loaded shared libraries, allowing the executable to use their functionality.
 5. Execution: Control is passed to the application's entry point, enabling it to call functions and